Gosejol/cyberclass/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat allows harversting changes in log files and provides input to Logstash, one of the files that Filebeat monitors is `syslog input`  read events over TCP, UDP, or a Unix stream socket ._
+- Filebeat allows harversting changes in log files and provides input to Logstash, one of the files that Filebeat monitors is `syslog input`
+were it reads events over TCP,UDP,or a Unix stream socket.
+Metricbeat takes the system metrics and statistics that it collects and output them, to Logstash.
+On both cases, the logs collected are sent to logstash for parcing, from lostash the logs are sent to elasticsearch for indexing and lastly to kibana for visualisation.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: